devusSs/steamquery/README.md

 Errors will usually be self-explanatory.
 Any weird errors may require the use of [Google](https://google.com) or [creating an issue](https://github.com/devusSs/steamquery/issues) on Github.

+## Debugging the app

+In case you would like to run the app in debug mode or you would like to test certain elements you can use the `-t` flag when launching the app.
+This will generate a `test_info.json` file with most information needed to check potential errors when running the app.

+## Running beta features

+This app currently supports beta features which are built into the app.
+To use or test those beta features you will need to specify the `-b` flag when starting the app.
+Please take note that the app may not work as expected or might not even work at all when launched in beta mode.

 ## Further features (soonTM)

 - automatically query items from Steam inventories